 - Small: They do come in different sizes, but if your outdoor area is space-constrained, a charcoal grill can often fit easily into a corner.
-Read More: The Best Small Grills for Apartment Dwellers
+(If this is a primary factor for you, check out The Best Small Grills for Apartment Dwellers on CNET.)

 - Tasty: Charcoal grills give foods fantastic flavor, and throwing in some wood chips for extra smoke is easy to do.